Brown bear: Longevity and mortality

 The brown bear has a naturally long life.
 Wild females have been observed reproducing at 28 years, which is the oldest known age for reproduction of any ursid in the wild.
 The peak reproductive age for females ranges from four to 20 years old.
-The lifespan of both sexes within minimally hunted populations is estimated at an average of 25 years.
+The lifespan of both sexes within minimally hunted populations is estimated at an average of 20 to 30 years.
 The oldest recorded wild individual was nearly 37 years old.
 In captivity, the oldest recorded female was around 40 years old, while males have been known to live up to 47 years.
+The longest-lived brown bear on record was Andreas, a male who lived at the Arcturos bear sanctuary in northern Greece.
+He was at least 50 years old when he died in 2013.

 While male bears potentially live longer in captivity, female grizzly bears have a greater annual survival rate than males within wild populations, per a study done in the Greater Yellowstone Ecosystem.
 Annual mortality for bears of any age is estimated at 10% in most protected areas.
 Around 13% to 44% of cubs die within their first year.
 Beyond predation by large predators – including wolves, Siberian tigers, and other brown bears – starvation and accidents also claim the lives of cubs.
 Studies have indicated that the most prevalent cause of mortality for first-year cubs is malnutrition.

 Brown bears are susceptible to parasites such as flukes, ticks, tapeworms, roundworms, and biting lice.
 It is thought that brown bears may catch canine distemper virus (CDV) from other caniforms such as stray dogs and wolves.
 A captive individual allegedly succumbed to Aujeszky's disease.